magento/devdocs/src/cloud/docker/docker-config.md

 {{site.data.var.mcd-prod}} uses Docker Compose to build and deploy Magento to a multi-container Docker application.
 You can generate the Docker Compose configuration to build and deploy Docker from the following sources:

 -  [{{site.data.var.ece}} project configuration files] for Cloud projects
--  [Unified configuration] for on-premises projects
+-  [Unified configuration] for On-premises projects
 -  [CLI configuration] using `ece-docker build:compose` command options to override configuration values at runtime
--  [Custom Docker Compose configuration file] supports Magento installation for both Cloud and on-premises projects
+-  [Custom Docker Compose configuration file] supports Magento installation for both Cloud and On-premises projects

 {:.bs-callout-info}
 When you build the Docker Compose configuration file, the `ece-docker build:compose` command overwrites the existing `docker-compose.yml` configuration file.
 You can save customizations for the Docker Compose configuration in a `docker-compose.override.yml` file.
 If the `docker-compose.override.yml` file is present, then the override configuration merges with the base configuration.
 See [Override configuration].